alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 11:15am to 11:35am

-### Content panel discussion
+### Panel: Content for all and all for content

-With Lucy Brennan, Olivia Waring and Chris Lightfoot 11:35am to 12:20pm
+With Lucy Brennan, Olivia Waring, Zainab Daodu and Leyla Kee-McParlin 11:35am to 12:20pm

-Think about content differently.
-This panel will take content design beyond its boundaries, sharing examples from government, the NHS, and private sector.
-We’ll discuss how an expansive and person-centred use of content design can:
+This panel will discuss how you can take content design beyond its boundaries.
+We’ll talk about using content design in expansive and innovative ways, to influence stakeholders, services and the design system.

+We’ll give examples from government, the NHS and the private sector.
+We’ll uncover how we’ve influenced change in services by advocating for:

-- influence stakeholders
+- person-centred content
-- build trust in services and teams
+- accessibility beyond WCAG
+- the wider context of the content
-- provide context to the design system
+- user-focused use of the design system

+We’ll end by reflecting on how this use of content design might shape the future of the discipline.

 ### Lunch